Scawaffle/Azzie-Discord-Bot-old/README.md

 # Azzie-Discord-Bot-old
-A discord bot made using javascript with discord.js v10 api
+A personal discord bot made using javascript with discord.js api it's a bit old and the code last written when discord.js 12 came out or in 2020